yaniker/yaniker/README.md

 Hi, I’m Erim Yanik 👋

 **Note**
-Having worked on an Army Grant, I had to avoid public repositories until recently.
+Having been on an Army Grant, I was not active here until recently.
 I am releasing some of the methods I have used now as I get the chance.

 **About me**
-I’m a faculty member at Florida A&M University - Florida State University College of Engineering.
-I am an applied researcher and ML engineer.
-I am passionate about solving real life problems where stakes are high and can be costly.
+I’m a research scientist at FAMU-FSU College of Engineering.
+I am passionate about solving real life problems where stakes are high and can be costly such as surgery and defense.

 **To Connect**
 📧 erimyanik@gmail.com